eugeneware/ffmpeg-static/README.md

 ## Developing

-Because this project uses [npm workspaces](https://docs.npmjs.com/cli/v10/using-npm/workspaces), and because it generates the `ffmpeg-static`/`ffprobe-static` workspaces (a.k.a. sub-packages) *dynamically*, the prodecure to get it running are a bit unusual:
+Because this project uses [npm workspaces](https://docs.npmjs.com/cli/v10/using-npm/workspaces), and because it generates the `ffmpeg-static`/`ffprobe-static` workspaces (a.k.a. sub-packages) *dynamically* in the `build` script, the prodecure to get them running are a bit unusual:

 ```shell
 npm install # install dependencies